ooddle

 When cortisol stays elevated, three things happen on your skin.
 Sebum production goes up, which feeds acne-causing bacteria.
 Barrier repair slows, which makes eczema and dryness worse.
 And mast cells get jumpier, which raises histamine and makes hives more likely.
 On top of that, sleep loss from stress lowers collagen synthesis, so wounds heal slower and fine lines deepen.

 You also touch your face more when stressed.
 You scratch more.
 You forget to drink water.
 You eat foods that spike inflammation.
 The skin is taking hits from every direction.
+This is why a single skincare product rarely fixes a stress-driven flare.
+The skin is downstream of so many inputs that the only durable fix is to address the inputs.

-The three flare patterns
+The four flare patterns

-- Acne pattern.
+• Acne pattern.
 Jawline, chin, and back breakouts that appear within three to five days of a stress spike.

-- Eczema pattern.
+• Eczema pattern.
 Hands, eyelids, or inner elbows that get itchy and dry within a week of poor sleep.

-- Hive pattern.
+• Hive pattern.
 Sudden raised welts on the chest, neck, or arms that show up within hours of acute stress.

-- Rosacea pattern.
+• Rosacea pattern.
 Flushing across the cheeks and nose that worsens with anxiety, heat, and certain foods.

 Practical Techniques That Calm Skin From the Inside